** Applications for 2020 are now open! **

 We strongly recommend that people coming from overseas arrive on the Friday before the teaching block to get over jetlag as the teaching block course is quite intense and it’s great to be fresh when it starts!

-The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time and over three semesters as an eighteen month program.
+The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time and over four semesters as a two-year program.

 The academic team will consist of leading national and international trainers.
 The faculty will be drawn from the Dulwich Centre International faculty and the University of Melbourne.